firecmsco/firecms/README.md

         `filterableProperties` will include the corresponding filter widget.
         Defaults to none.

+* `extraActions` Builder for rendering additional components such as buttons in the collection toolbar.
+The builder takes an object with props `entityCollectionView` and `selectedEntities` if any are set by the end user.

 * `pagination` If enabled, content is loaded in batch.
 If `false` all entities in the collection are loaded.
 Defaults to `true`.